Using the Fire Element in Feng Shui Interior Design

 Fire Symbols That Represent Yang Energy

-• Candle Flames – The flame of a candle is the classic representation of the yang energy in the fire element.
+• Burning fire – Open flames are the classic representation of the yang energy in the fire element.

 • Sun – The sun symbolizes intense energy and warmth.
 This is a powerful symbol of yang energy.

-• Triangle Shapes – Triangles symbolize upward motion and energy which are a symbol of yang energy in the fire element.
+• Triangle Shapes – Triangles symbolize upward motion and energy, which are symbols of yang energy in the fire element.

 • Red and Orange – The bright and intense colors of red and orange symbolize yang energy.